writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

 }
 ```

-By applying these custom styles, you can ensure that the RocketDoc Embedded UX component aligns with your brand's visual identity while maintaining a consistent user experience.
+By applying these custom styles, you can ensure that the **RocketDoc Embedded UX** component aligns with your brand's visual identity while maintaining a consistent user experience.

-## Conclusion

-Customizing the RocketDoc Embedded UX component's styles is a straightforward process that enables partners to create a branded, cohesive user experience.
-Utilize the CSS variables listed in this document to tailor the component's appearance to your specific needs.